comet-dot-photos/comet-dot-photos/README.md

 ## Credits

 Comet.Photos was originally developed by Daniel Kurlander under the guidance of Jason Soderblom, Abhinav Jindal, and Samuel Birch.
 David Kurlander contributed additional features for later versions.
+Jordan Steckloff helped launch the project.